On the $\infty$-categorical Whitehead theorem and the embedding of quasicategories in prederivators

 \item[(Der5)] For every $J\in\twocat{Dia}$, the partial underlying diagram functor $\dia_J^{[1]}:\D(J\times [1])\to\D(J)^{[1]}$ is full and essentially surjective on objects.

 \item[(Der5\textsf{ '})] For every $J\in\twocat{Dia},$ the partial underlying diagram functor $\dia_J^{[1]}:\D(J\times[1])\to \D(J)^{[1]}$ is full and surjective on objects. \end{enumerate}

 A morphism of prederivators is a pseudonatural transformation, and a 2-morphism is a modification (see Definition \ref{2Cat}.)
-Altogether, we get the 2-category $\twocat{PDer}_{\twocat{Dia}}$ of prederivators defined on $\twocat{Dia}$.
-We shall make use of the shorthand $\twocat{PDer}$ to represent a 2-category of prederivators defined on an arbitrary $\twocat{Dia}$.
-When we insist on strictly 2-natural transformations, we get the sub-2-category $\twocat{PDer}^\str$, of which we will primarily use the underlying category, $\cat{PDer}^\str$.
+Altogether, we get the 2-category $\twocat{PDER}_{\twocat{Dia}}$ of prederivators defined on $\twocat{Dia}$.
+We shall make use of the shorthand $\twocat{PDER}$ to represent a 2-category of prederivators defined on an arbitrary $\twocat{Dia}$.
+When we insist on strictly 2-natural transformations, we get the sub-2-category $\twocat{PDER}^\str$, of which we will primarily use the underlying category, $\cat{PDER}^\str$.
 Our capitalization convention will reserve the notation $\twocat{PDer}$ for a 2-category of ``small" prederivators defined as those with values in the 2-category $\twocat{Cat}$ of small categories.